megaease/easeagent/doc/development-guide.md

 ## Configuration API

 Regarding configuration, we have a set of rules to follow.
-For detailed rules, please see: [user-manual.md#configuration](user-manual.md#configuration)
+For detailed rules, please see: [Plugin Configuration](#plugin-configuration)

 When you want to get your own configuration file in the plugin, you only need to get it from the Context.
-The framework itself will automatically maintain Confic's changes and modifications.
+The framework itself will automatically maintain configuration's changes and modifications.

 ```java
 class InterceptorImpl  implements Interceptor {